DigitalCoreNZ/hashnode/cma3rmqr4000o08l6g7mr4zpz.md

 ---

-## What are VS Code Extensions?
+## What are AI Extensions for VS Code?

 VS Code is a FREE, open-source IDE (integrated development environment) from Microsoft.
 Extensions are add-on that are installed within VS Code.
 These extensions provide extra functionality without having to make changes to the VS Code source code.
+AI extensions for VS Code are tools and integrations that connect to local, AI models

 ### Some Popular AI Extensions for VS Code.